okuoku/rapid-gambit/README.md

 - `RAPID_GAMBIT_GSC`     - Path to Gambit's `gsc` executable
 - `RAPID_GAMBIT_LARCENY` - Path to Larceny executable to bootstrap

+# Repository structure

+Compiled-in/distributed with rapid-gambit executable:

+- `rt`  - Runtime procedures/macros for rapid-scheme
+- `r7`  - R7RS procedures
+- `src` - Sources for `rapid-gambit` program/frontend support
+- `lib` - Standard libraries for `rapid-gambit` in R7RS form

+Build support:

+- `cmake` - Support scripts written in CMake language
+- `build` - Bootstrap/build support scripts

+External project:

+- `rapid-scheme` - Git submodule of rapid-scheme project It can override with `RAPID_SCHEME_ROOT` CMake variable

 # License

 Rapid-Gambit is combination of:

-- Modified rapid-scheme code which is GPL3.
+- Modified rapid-scheme code which is GPL3+.
   See the file header and COPYING.GPL3
 - Glue code and support scripts including `CMakeLists.txt`:
   I hereby release it into the Public domain.